Bone and Cartilage Quiz

 Ans. (c)

-Ques.
-Role of bone-marrow in mammals is
+The role of bone marrow in mammals is

 (a) To assist kidneys

-(b) To act as haemopoietic tissue
+(b) To act as hemopoietic tissue

 (c) To assist liver